flololan/GoToMetz/README.md

 The application is divided into 3 main activities: Map, Site and Category.
 A common menu allows to navigate between the different activity.

-Each activity refers to forms to handle the modification of data:
+Each activity refers to forms to handle the modification of data (subactivites):
-- `gooutinmetz/site/update/SiteForm.java` to handle the a
+- `gooutinmetz/site/update/SiteForm.java`
+- `gooutinmetz/category/update/CategoryForm.java`

 ## Possible improvements